Which of the Following Is Correct Regarding the pH Scale?

 6. Extreme pH Values

 The “0–14” rule is a convenience, not a law.
 Concentrated acids can push pH below 0 (think 12 M HCl ≈ pH –1).
-That said, strong bases like NaOH at 10 M can climb above 14 (≈ pH 15).
+So strong bases like NaOH at 10 M can climb above 14 (≈ pH 15).
 In industrial settings, you’ll see pH −2 or pH 16 on safety data sheets.

 Common Mistakes / What Most People Get Wrong